giovanniboscu/continuous-section-field/docs/model/csf_cuf_formal_variable_section_extension.md

 ## 1. Scope

-This note reorganizes the formal extension of the CUF beam formulation used in Giunta, Belouettar, and Carrera (2010) to the case in which the cross-section is supplied by a Continuous Section Field (CSF)
+This note formulates the coupling between a Continuous Section Field (CSF) and the CUF beam framework for the case of longitudinally varying sectional geometry and constitutive properties.
+The CSF representation $\mathcal{S}(x)$ supplies the sectional data required by the CUF formulation, while the CUF kinematic and variational structure is retained.

 $$ \mathcal{S}(x). $$